 The Corporation maintains professional liability coverage through a pooled program with HumanGood.
 HumanGood has secured claims-made policies for malpractice and general liability insurance with certain self-insured retention limits.
-The Corporation has accrued a liability of \$70,000 as its best estimate of the cost of known claims incurred prior to December 31, 2023 and 2022.
+The Corporation has accrued a liability of \$300,000 and \$70,000 as its best estimate of the cost of known claims incurred prior to December 31, 2024 and 2023, respectively.
 These liabilities are included in accounts payable and accrued expenses in the accompanying balance sheets.
-There were no insurance recovery receivables at December 31, 2023 and 2022.
+Other receivables at December 31, 2024 includes \$64,000 of anticipated insurance recoveries.
+There were no insurance recovery receivables at December 31, 2023.